hainayanda/Vellum/README.md

 ![alt text](https://github.com/nayanda1/Vellum/blob/main/Accessing_Algorithm.png)

 1. Find data from the Memory Storage
-2. If the data is exist, it will return the data and the step ended
+2. If the data exist, it will return the data and the step ended
-3. If the data is not exist in the memory, it will try  to find data from Disk Storage
+3. If the data do not exist in the memory, it will try  to find data from Disk Storage
-4. If the data is exist, it will store the data to the Memory Storage for future faster use and return the data and the step ended
+4. If the data exist, it will store the data to the Memory Storage for future faster use and return the data and the step ended
-5. If the data is not exist, it will return nil
+5. If the data do not exist, it will return nil

 ## Usage Example